-6 Adoption.
+898 Adoption.

-7 (a) The city council may amend the operating budget proposed by the city manager, except
+(a) The city council may amend the operating budget proposed by the city finance officer, except that the budget as finally amended and adopted must provide for all expenditures required by state law or by other provisions of this charter and for all debt service requirements for the ensuing fiscal year.
+The total appropriations from any fund shall not exceed the estimated fund balance, reserves, and revenues.

-- 8 that the budget as finally amended and adopted must provide for all expenditures required - 9 by state law or by other provisions of this charter and for all debt service requirements for - 10 the ensuing fiscal year.
-The total appropriations from any fund shall not exceed the - 11 estimated fund balance, reserves, and revenues. - 12 (b) After the conducting of a budget hearing, the city council shall adopt the final operating - budget for the ensuing fiscal year not later than the end of the current fiscal year.
-If the city - 14 council fails to adopt the budget by said date, the amounts appropriated for operation for the - 15 then current fiscal year shall be deemed adopted for the ensuing fiscal year on a - 16 month-to-month basis, with all items prorated accordingly, until such time as the city council - 17 adopts a budget for the ensuing fiscal year.
-Adoption of the budget shall take the form of an - 18 appropriations ordinance setting out the estimated revenues in detail by sources and making - 19 appropriations according to fund and by organizational unit, purpose, or activity as set out - 20 in the budget preparation ordinance adopted pursuant to Section 6.23 of this charter. - 21 (c) The amount set out in the adopted operating budget for each organizational unit shall - 22 constitute the annual appropriation for such, and no expenditure shall be made or - 23 encumbrance created in excess of the otherwise unencumbered balance of the appropriations - 24 or allotments thereof to which it is chargeable.
+- (b) After the conducting of a budget hearing, the city council shall adopt the final operating budget for the ensuing fiscal year not later than the end of the current fiscal year.
+If the city council fails to adopt the budget by said date, the amounts appropriated for operation for the then current fiscal year shall be deemed adopted for the ensuing fiscal year on a month-to-month basis, with all items prorated accordingly, until such time as the city council adopts a budget for the ensuing fiscal year.
+Adoption of the budget shall take the form of an appropriations ordinance setting out the estimated revenues in detail by sources and making appropriations according to fund and by organizational unit, purpose, or activity as set out in the budget preparation ordinance adopted pursuant to Section 6.23 of this charter. - (c) The amount set out in the adopted operating budget for each organizational unit shall constitute the annual appropriation for such, and no expenditure shall be made or encumbrance created in excess of the otherwise unencumbered balance of the appropriations or allotments thereof to which it is chargeable.

-26 Levy of taxes.
+918 Levy of taxes.

-- 27 The city council shall levy by ordinance such taxes as are necessary to fund the adopted - 28 operating budget.
-The taxes and tax rates set by such ordinance shall be such that reasonable - 29 estimates of revenues from such levy shall at least be sufficient, together with other - 30 anticipated revenues, fund balances, and applicable reserves, to equal the total amount - 31 appropriated for each of the several funds set forth in the annual operating budget for - 32 defraying the expense of the general government of this city.
+The city council shall levy by ordinance such taxes as are necessary to fund the adopted operating budget.
+The taxes and tax rates set by such ordinance shall be such that reasonable estimates of revenues from such levy shall at least be sufficient, together with other anticipated revenues, fund balances, and applicable reserves, to equal the total amount appropriated for each of the several funds set forth in the annual operating budget for defraying the expense of the general government of this city.

-2 Changes in budget.
+926 Changes in budget.

-3 The city council by majority vote may make changes in the appropriations contained in the

-4 current operating budget at any regular meeting or special or emergency meeting called for
+The city council by majority vote may make changes in the appropriations contained in the current operating budget at any regular meeting or special or emergency meeting called for such purposes.

-5 such purposes.

-7 Capital improvements.
+Capital improvements.

-8 (a) On or before the date fixed by the city council, but not later than 60 days prior to the beginning of each fiscal year, the city manager with the advice and consent of the mayor shall submit to the city council a proposed capital improvements budget with his or her recommendations as to the means of financing the improvements proposed for the ensuing year.
-The city council shall have the power to accept, with or without amendments, or reject

-13 the proposed program and proposed means of financing.
-The city council shall not authorize

-14 an expenditure for the construction of any building, structure, work, or improvement, unless
+(a) On or before the date fixed by the city council, but not later than 60 days prior to the beginning of each fiscal year, the city finance officer, with the advice and consent of the mayor, shall submit to the city council a proposed capital improvements budget with his or her recommendations as to the means of financing the improvements proposed for the ensuing year.
+The city council shall have the power to accept, with or without amendments, or reject the proposed program and proposed means of financing.
+The city council shall not authorize an expenditure for the construction of any building, structure, work, or improvement, unless the appropriations for such project are included in the capital improvements budget, except to meet a public emergency as provided in Section 3.18 of this charter.